Skip to main content

 1. Retrieves the EDEK that's stored with the encrypted data

-2. Sends the EDEK and the KEK to the KMS, so it decrypts it and returns the DEK
+2. Sends the EDEK to the KMS, which decrypts it (using the KEK) and returns the DEK to Gateway

 3. Decrypts the data using the DEK